Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

 \paragraph{Economic Magnitude}

 The economic significance of our findings depends on the plausible range of geopolitical variation.
-The geopolitical relations index has a standard deviation of 0.128 and ranges from $-0.42$ (hostile relations) to 0.52 (strong cooperation), with a mean of 0.25.\footnote{The 25th percentile is 0.18 and the 75th percentile is 0.34.} A one-standard-deviation improvement in geopolitical relations generates a long-run GDP gain of approximately 9.6 log points (0.128 $\times$ 75).
-Moving from the 25th to 75th percentile—representing a shift from limited to moderate cooperation—increases GDP by 12 log points over 25 years.
+The geopolitical alignment index has a standard deviation of 0.140 and ranges from $-0.43$ (hostile relations) to 0.55 (strong cooperation), with a median of 0.26.\footnote{The 25th percentile is 0.156 and the 75th percentile is 0.340.} A one-standard-deviation improvement in the geopolitical alignment index generates a long-run GDP gain of approximately 10 log points (0.140 $\times$ 70).
+Moving from the 25th to the 75th percentile (a shift from limited to moderate cooperation) increases GDP by 13 log points over 25 years.
+For context, South Africa's post-apartheid geopolitical transformation, one of the largest observed shifts at 0.78 units, implies gains of about 55 log points over 25 years.

-More substantial improvements yield proportionally larger effects.
-Progressing from mild tensions (index value of 0) to the cooperation level observed among allied nations (0.40) generates a 30 log-point increase in GDP per capita.
-Distributed over 25 years, this represents an average annual growth contribution of 1.2 percentage points.
-For a country at the mean geopolitical relations level (0.25), achieving the highest observed cooperation (0.52) results in a cumulative GDP increase of 20.3 log points.

-These gradual, compounding effects underscore the importance of long-horizon analysis.
-Contemporaneous regressions that examine only the immediate relationship between geopolitical relations and GDP capture less than one-third of the total dynamic impacts, substantially understating the economic returns to geopolitical alignment.
+While the absence of pre-trends supports our identification assumption, pre-trend tests have limited power against confounders that accumulate gradually.
+We next evaluate the credibility of these estimates through a series of robustness exercises.